corda/corda/docs/source/design/notary-service-ha/design.md

 # HA Notary Service

+.. important:: This design document describes a legacy feature of Corda Enterprise.
+It is superseded by the High Performance CFT Notary Service.

 ## Overview

 The distributed notary service tracks spent contract states and prevents double spending.
 For high-availability (HA),